jebrial/blueprint_coffee_timer_angular_tastypie/README.md

 #blueprint_coffee_timer_angular_tastypie
-An experiment app
+A simple timer for brewing the perfect cup of coffee.

 Using [Django-Tastypie](https://django-tastypie.readthedocs.org/en/latest/), [AngularJS](https://angularjs.org/), some of [MeanJS](http://meanjs.org/) and [angular-resource-tastypie](https://github.com/mw-ferretti/angular-resource-tastypie)

+From terminal:

+1. npm install (Might have to sudo and then run again without cuz bower!)

+2. run grunt

-You can test the front end  by running the following command in terminal:
+3. You can test the front end  by running the following command in terminal:

 ./simple_server